-All households should have at least one Calor Gas heater stored as an emergency back-up in case of winter disruption to energy supplies.
+All households should have a Calor Gas heater as an emergency back-up in case of winter disruption to energy supplies.

-If there is a power cut gas central heating systems will not work because the circulation pumps need electricity.
+During power cuts central heating systems will not work because the circulation pumps need electricity.

 During stormy weather, gas mains can be contaminated by floodwater resulting in a supply shutdown.